 So often, healthcare professionals tell women that they have to temporarily stop breastfeeding their child because of a medication prescribed.
-Virtually every medication in existence will say, “Do not take if pregnant or breastfeeding,” which is a standard general recommendation on all packaging.
-However, it’s important to look at the research and understand how a medication is transferred by the mother and absorbed by the baby.
+Virtually every medication on the market will say, “Do not take if pregnant or breastfeeding,” which is a standard general recommendation on all packaging.
+However, it’s important to review the research and understand how a medication is transferred from the mother to the baby and absorbed by the baby.

-When Should I Stop Breastfeeding Due to Medication?
+When Should You Stop Breastfeeding Due to Medication?

 - The relative infant dose (how much the baby will receive exposure to)